yuvabharathib/Exp-5----Bubble-Sort-and-Merge-sort-in-CUDA/README.md

 Experiment with various block sizes (e.g., 16, 32, 64 threads per block) to analyze their effect on execution time and efficiency.
 c.
 Comparison:

-Compare the performance of the CUDA-based Bubble Sort with a CPU-based Bubble Sort implementation.
+Compare the performance of the CUDA-based Bubble Sort and Merge Sort with a CPU-based Bubble Sort and Merge Sort implementation.
-Discuss the differences in execution time and explain the limitations of Bubble Sort when parallelized on the GPU.
+Discuss the differences in execution time and explain the limitations of Bubble Sort and Merge Sort when parallelized on the GPU.
 ## PROGRAM:
 TYPE YOUR CODE HERE